under0tech/WeatherPlugin/README.md

    you have to uncheck '_Configure for HTTPS_' and choose '.NET 7.0' in the field '_Framework_' and click the button '_Create_'.

-   You will see the initially configure project as shown on the picture below
+   You will see the initially configure project as shown on the picture below.

    ![image](https://github.com/under0tech/WeatherPlugin/assets/113665703/ee09f385-8d32-4fb2-86b2-a079e918761b)

-   Now you can remove default endpoint and supportive code as shown on the picture below
+   Now you can remove default endpoint and supportive code as shown on the picture below.

    ![image](https://github.com/under0tech/WeatherPlugin/assets/113665703/bb1c9f98-2a20-4fc3-93fe-560d4a3ac3fc)